imjoy-team/ImJoy/web/public/docs/development.md

 Plugin type or execution mode.
 See dedicated section [ImJoy Plugins]() above for more details.

 #### tags
 List of supported tags, which can be used to provide differentiate configureable modes and can be accessed at various points in the plugin.
-For an overview we we refer to the dedicate description **## Plugins and tags**
+If a plugin was defined with tags, they will appear  on top of the code editor and during the installation proces.
+If you distribute your plugin with an url **[TODO] add link**, you can specify with which tag the plugin will be installed.

+Within the **``<config>``** tag, the following fields can be made configurable:
+- `env`
+- `requirements`
+- `dependencies`
+- `icon`
+- `ui`
+- `mode`
+- `script`

+**Example 1**. a python plugin should install different requirements depending if it will be executed on GPU or CPU.
+You can then defined two tags: `"tags" : ["GPU", "CPU"]`.
+You can set different `requirements` accordingly: `"requirements": {"gpu": ["tensorflow-gpu", "keras"], "cpu": ["tensorflow", "keras"]}`.
+The user will be asked to choose one of the tags during the installation, which will then install the specified requirements.

+**Example 2**.
+You can switch between a stable and development version of a plugin.
+Here, you can configured the  **`<script>`** block can be configured, and you can select which script script is executed.
+For this, you have to add the `tag` property to the `<script>` block.
+Notice also that you will still need the `lang` property.
+For example, if you have `"tags": ["stable", "dev"]`, then you can have two s cript blocks: `<script lang="python" tag="stable">` and `<script lang="python" tag="dev">`.
+When developing and testing a plugin, the ImJoy editor will recognize that the plugin has multiple tags and you can select a tag in the tile bar of the plugin.
+When loading the plugin, it will be loaded with this tag.

 #### ui
 String specifying the GUI that will be displayed to the user.
 The following elements can be used to render an input form: